bl-sdk/bl-sdk.github.io/index.md

      ![The BL3 mods menu](assets/images/installation/03-bl3-menu.png)

-   - In WL, hit tilde (`` `/~ ``) to open console, and you should see a message saying the console mod menu has been loaded.
+   - In WL, hit tilde (`` `/~ ``) twice to open console, and you should see a message saying the console mod menu has been loaded.
 Type `mods` and press enter to start configuring your mods.

      ![The console-based WL mods menu](assets/images/installation/04-wl-menu.png)